Broosky/Gatherers-Legacy/README.md

 This project, started and largely completed during my reading week near the end of 2010, was born out of my passion for video games — especially the resource gathering mechanic of *StarCraft*.
 So, I built my own version of it.

 Initially created using [Dev-C++](https://www.bloodshed.net/) with the MinGW compiler, I've since ported it to run with VS Code and the C/C++ extensions.
-It still runs smoothly, even on modern versions of Windows and Ubuntu (tested).
+It still runs smoothly, even on modern versions of Windows and Ubuntu (Wine).

 ---